This delicious Asian salmon is quickly broiled and coated with a flavorful soy sauce, honey, and garlic glaze.

 You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, covered, in the microwave at 50% power.

-You can freeze the leftovers in freezer bags for up to three months.
+You can also freeze the leftovers in freezer bags for up to three months.
 Thaw them overnight in the refrigerator.

 More Salmon Recipes

-👩🏻🍳 I aim to publish a new recipe once or twice a month.
+I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Recipe Card

-Asian Salmon
+Asian Salmon Recipe

 Ingredients